Apartment Flooring Maintenance

 not have good common sense, or are too busy to consider all the possible safety issues

-that may be obvious to you.
+that are obvious to you.

 Make a list of all the areas that you want to check while you are